srabin1/Handwriting_Author_Identification/README.md

 | `checkpoints/`   | Saved trained models | Saves the “learned brain” so training doesn’t restart |
 | `src/`           | Training / preprocessing scripts | The code that runs the experiments |

+🎯: Due to GitHub storage limitations, only two writers' handwriting samples are included in the `data` folder as an example.

 ---

 ## ✋ Why We Group Images by Writer